 I hopped off my bike.

-His eyes were swimming in the sockets, then his eyelids fluttered like butterflies and he asked, “Where am I?”
+His eyes swam in the sockets, then his eyelids fluttered like butterflies and he asked, “Where am I?”

 He pressed his hand to his forehead and blood seeped through his fingers to drip onto the asphalt.

 ”The Bowery, how the hell did I get here?
 Shit, I remember.”

 He didn’t speak for a second and looked downtown.
 The deadly flume of smoke glowed in the night.